-- you have successfully completed the Professional Banker Certificate and wish to further your studies.
+- you have successfully completed the Professional Banker Certificate (PBC) and wish to further your studies.

 - you already have some banking experience.
 For example, you may have credit through an Institute accredited bank programme or have studied with another professional body.

-If you are interested in studying towards the PBD you should also discuss with your line manager or learning & development contact to see whether training you have already completed may provide credit into the PBD programme.
+If you are interested in studying towards the Professional Banker Diploma (PBD) you should also discuss with your line manager or learning & development contact to see whether training you have already completed may provide credit into the PBD programme.
 You should also discuss whether you might be eligible for funding by your employer.

-You will be given a comprehensive workbook for each PBD module.
+You will be given a comprehensive workbook for each Professional Banker Diploma (PBD) module.
 You will also be given access to the Institute’s website where you can find more online support, including mock exams to help you revise.

 View a sample of the learning material that is available to you: